kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 (8)+(9) On the other hand, the deepened thermocline also makes it harder to bring cold water below the thermocline (i.e., thermocline feedback).

 Considering all of these processes as a whole is the well-known recharge-discharge oscillator by Jin (1997).
 One should notice, that the existence of _oscillation_ should involve at least one negative feedback.
-The diagram above also indicates that the entire processes can be reduced to a two-variable system, where SST and thermocline depth are only predictors.
-The atmospheric-related processes is in a steady state due to its transient timescales compared to ocean processes.
+The diagram above also indicates that the entire process can be reduced to a two-variable system, where SST and thermocline depth are only predictors.
+The atmospheric-related processes are in a steady state due to their transient timescales compared to ocean processes.
 Thus, the entire system can be formulated as follows:

 ```{math}